 These practical experiences give Thomas a unique insight into public entity liability and employment defense.

-Summary judgment in favor of police department defending its field training program against claims of wrongful termination, discrimination, disparate treatment, and retaliation.
+Obtained summary judgment in favor of police department defending its field training program against claims of wrongful termination, discrimination, disparate treatment, and retaliation.

-Summary judgment in favor of municipal prosecutor and court clerk against federal privacy law claims.
+Obtained summary judgment in favor of municipal prosecutor and court clerk against federal privacy law claims.

-Defense verdict for construction company on re-trial after successfully arguing for a new trial due to magistrate’s legal error in initially finding for Plaintiff during the first trial.
+Obtained defense verdict for construction company on re-trial after successfully arguing for a new trial due to magistrate’s legal error in initially finding for Plaintiff during the first trial.

 Honors & Recognitions